aaronparker/aaronparker.github.io/_posts/2017-09-02-intune-company-portal-macos.md

   - Intune Company Portal
   - macOS
 ---
-Microsoft released a beta version of the Intune Company Portal for macOS just last month; however, it&#8217;s since been pulled from the Download Center.
+Microsoft released a beta version of the Intune Company Portal for macOS just last month; however, it's since been pulled from the Download Center.
 This app had been made available along with [the announcement of Conditional Access supporting macOS](https://blogs.technet.microsoft.com/enterprisemobility/2017/08/23/azure-ad-and-intune-now-support-macos-in-conditional-access/) in preview.

 **Edit**: the download is now available again: <https://www.microsoft.com/en-us/download/details.aspx?id=55770>

 Installing the Company Portal is required to [enable Conditional Access support on macOS](https://docs.microsoft.com/en-au/intune/compliance-policy-create-mac-os), so I imagine a new version will be made available soon.
-If you&#8217;re testing with Macs or looking for full support with Intune, this is an important part of the puzzle.
+If you're testing with Macs or looking for full support with Intune, this is an important part of the puzzle.

 # Intune Web Enrollment

 Previous to the Company Portal on macOS, enrollment in Intune is a largely manual process that requires logging into the Intune web portal with a browser, downloading a management profile and installing that manually.
 Not the best user experience.

-Here&#8217;s what that looks like:
+Here's what that looks like:

 <div id='gallery-2' class='gallery galleryid-5775 gallery-columns-3 gallery-size-medium'>
   <figure class='gallery-item'>